 About Horse Animal

 Referred Terminologies For Horse:- Horses have a distinctive horny part of the foot and hence are also classified as an ungulate animal.
 The horse species are mammals with hooves, wherein the females called the mares secrete milk to nourish the young ones.
 The breeds of either sex under age 1 are called Foal and between 2-4 are called Yearling.
 A foal still in the stage of nursing and dependent on mare’s milk is called suckling.
-When introduced to other diets, the process refers to as weaning around the time 5-7 months after the birth is called Weanling.
-Horse age under 4, female is called Filly and male is a colt.
+When introduced to other diets, the process referred to as weaning around the time 5-7 months after the birth is called Weanling.
+Horses under 4, female is called Filly and male is a colt.
 Mare is referred to the female horse age above 4.
 The uncastrated 4 and older male is called a stallion.
 A horse is referred to as Gelding if castrated above 4 years old.
 A horse is a general term for the Stallion.

 Due to the variety of 400 horse breeds around the entire world, it is palpable that the Horse characteristics and horse features vary depending on their specific breeds.
 They can be large, small, heavy or light.
 Let’s understand the different types of Horses.
 There are majorly 5 different types of horses.